JetBrains/ideavim/doc/set-commands.md

                    ideaselection   when IDE sets a selection      - IdeaVim ONLY (examples: extend selection, wrap with while, etc.)

-                   Deprecated values:
-                   template        ~~please use `idearefactormode` option~~
-                                   when starting a template       - IdeaVim ONLY refactoring     ~~please use ideaselection~~
-                                   same as ideaselection          - IdeaVim ONLY

     'showmode'       'smd'       message on the status line to show current mode 'showcmd'        'sc'        show (partial) command in the status bar 'sidescroll'     'ss'        minimum number of columns to scroll horizontally